Spycsh/hesse/README.md

 ## Architecture

 The architecture is basically divided into storage, query and application layers.
-As you can see they are corresponding to the three folders in the project source folder.
+As you can see, they are corresponding to the three folders in the project source folder.
 Flink Stateful Functions guarantee that each Function serve as a service and the functions specified in this project have their own context and communicate with each other by message passing.
 Currently, the Kafka ingress and egress are used.
 The containers are built and run in Docker environment.

-As Flink Statefun is native to FaaS (Function as a Service), users can easily make contribution to this library and add their own independent new applications or algorithms to this library.
-Functions can be remote or embedded with the consistency promise by Flink internals.

 The basic architecture is shown as follows:

 ![arch old](doc/arch_hesse.png)

-[comment]: <> (After redesigning in version 2.0 &#40;still in implementing&#41;, the new architecture will be as follows:)

-[comment]: <> (![arch]&#40;doc/arch_hesse_new.png&#41;)

-[comment]: <> (Regarding the hesse sql and its usage, please refer to [hesse sql]&#40;https://github.com/Spycsh/hesse-sql&#41;)

 ## How to use